maxwellfarias/arch_doc/README.md

 **Happy Learning!** 🚀

-*Repository created to document Flutter architecture best practices from community-recognized experts.*
+*Repository created to document Flutter architecture best practices from community-recognized experts and the official Flutter team.*

-*Last Updated: 2025-11-18*
+*Last Updated: 2025-11-20*